leandroroser/prettyparser/README.md

 Remove empty lines and finally separate each line with a blank line.

-Below is the page number.
+Below is the page number->.
 99
 """
 parser = PrettyParser(txt, mode = "pyobj", args = [[r"\s*header to remove\s*\n",r""],